Commentary on the translation of

 Argentine writer Eduardo Gudiño Kieffer (1935–2002) is one of those authors with the uncommon luck of being well-acclaimed, but not so well-known, at least for today’s wider public.
 In fact, I first met his work in a rather accidental way: at my home, there remains a (very) vast collection of books and discs, inherited from my great-uncle, Fuad, whom I never had the pleasure of meeting.
 Many years ago, I stumbled upon one of those books, and, just because, I opened it on a random page and read a short story which I found quite lovely.
 That book was Fabulario, and the story was “Castillo” [“Castle”].

 In Fabulario we can appreciate a very attractive range of topics and tones in its stories.
 Many of them appeal to fantasy and even mythology, but its particular charm lies in the different tones that show these stories, ranging from serious to satirical, mocking and, at times, irreverent.
-Its use of diverse registers is also remarkable: some of them are apt for dealing with the subject at hand, such as in “Castillo” or “¡Titina vieja, nomás!”; others are discordant, producing a clear effect of irony, as happens in “Otra versión de la caída”.
-When translating these stories, it is essential to note and pay attention to this variety and preserving in each case the use and intentions of the author.
+Its use of various registers is also remarkable: some of them are apt for dealing with the subject at hand, such as in “Castillo” or “¡Titina vieja, nomás!”; others are discordant, producing a clear effect of irony, as it happens in “Otra versión de la caída”.
+When translating these stories, it is essential to note and pay attention to this variety and to preserve in each case the use and intentions of the author.

-“Otra versión de la caída” [“Another account of the Fall”] takes the Biblical tale of creation in Genesis and the general register is formal, as would be adequate to deal with the subject.
+“Otra versión de la caída” [“Another account of the Fall”] takes the Biblical tale of creation in Genesis and its general register is formal, as would be adequate to deal with the subject.
 But this tone actually works as a great irony in the light of the bizarre “version” of the Fall it describes.
 This device of contrast is especially powerful when opposing, in as few as three sentences, the plea “[…] latrine, water closet, petit coin!”, almost ridiculously expressed, to the solemnity and severity of the Angel who expels the man and the woman from Paradise.
 In my version, I chose to make the Angel speak with archaic pronouns, intending to reinforce that ironic solemnity.
 “El Faunito” [“The little Faun”] is another story with a mythological background and a quasi-pastoral setting.
 The writer, however, does not cease to delight us with occasional mockery and its conclusion’s ironic twist.
 In this case, we should also pay close attention to that special setting and choosing the right words for that context.

 In “Paracélsica” [“Paracelsica”] and “Castillo”, we also find the importance of expressing the particular atmospheres.
 In the first case, there abounds mystery, hermeticism and the occult, as proper expressions of the figure of Paracelsus, portrayed here as an esoteric alchemist.
 In the second case, the personified figure of the castle, plagued by loneliness and oblivion, produces an intimate and deeply emotional story.
 In contrast to the previous tales, the register of the vocabulary is in accordance with the tone, and the ubiquitous element of irony is missing.